strimzi/strimzi-kafka-oauth/examples/README-authz.md

 When we press `Enter` to push the first message we receive `Not authorized to access topics: [my-topic]` error.

 `team-a-client` has a `Dev Team A` role which gives it permissions to do anything on topics that start with 'a_', and only write to topics that start with 'x_'.
-Topic named `my-topic` does not fall in either of these two.
+The topic named `my-topic` matches neither of those.

 Use CTRL-C to exit the CLI application, and let's try to write to topic `a_messages`.